 About

-To commemorate the 150th Anniversary of the Hong Kong Zoological and Botanical Gardens in 2021, the Art Promotion Office entrusted SO with the creation of site-specific artwork for the “Hi!
+In 2021, to commemorate the 150th anniversary of the Hong Kong Zoological and Botanical Gardens, the Art Promotion Office commissioned SO to create a site-specific artwork for the “Hi!
 Flora, Fauna” project.
-She was previously commissioned by Nikon Asia for the 4th edition of the “Through Asian Eyes” campaign, which was curated by the Objectifs Center for Photography and Film in Singapore.
-One of her series, “A Thousand Messages,” was featured at the thematic exhibition of the 4th Hong Kong International Photo Festival and acquired by the Hong Kong Heritage Museum.
+She was previously selected by Nikon Asia for the fourth edition of its Through Asian Eyes campaign, curated by the Objectifs Centre for Photography and Film in Singapore.
+Her series A Thousand Messages was featured in the thematic exhibition of the 4th Hong Kong International Photo Festival and acquired by the Hong Kong Heritage Museum.